Tactile-based Exploration, Mapping and Navigation with Collision-Resilient Aerial Vehicles: Experimental Results and Discussion

+In this subsection, we present the benefits of ricocheting via two cases.
+In the first case, the goal ($[0.3 ~0~-0.75]^T$m) is near the wall ($x_{wall} = 0.5$m) to facilitate \textit{ricocheting off the wall's face} with a velocity of $[\dot{x}^-,\dot{y}^-]^T = [2,~0]^T$m/s.
+In the second case, the goal ($[0.5 ~0~-0.75]^T$m) is set some distance beyond the wall ($x_{wall} = 0$m) to enable \textit{ricocheting off the edge} with $[\dot{x}^-,\dot{y}^-]^T = [1.75,~0]^T$m/s.
+For both the cases, the start location is $[-1 ~0~-0.75]^T$m.
+The pre-collision velocities were the maximum velocities that could be attained in the closed space and are verified by the CollisionNet in Section. \ref{sec:trj_Planning} to have reduced rebound velocities upon impact.
+The rise time ($\tau_r$) and settling time ($\tau_s$) are chosen as the metrics to evaluate the performance of ricocheting.

-The rise time ($\tau_r$) and the settling time ($\tau_s$) are chosen as the metrics to evaluate the performance of collide-to-brake (CoB) maneuver for XPLORER for all cases.
-The results for the conventional, collision-exclusive trajectory is shown in Fig. \ref{fig:collisionex}.
-In this case, the vehicle first reaches the setpoint, overshoots and then tries to minimize the error by slowly converging to the reference.
+For the first case scenario with the goal near the wall, the conventional, collision-exclusive trajectory is shown in Fig. \ref{fig:results_exp_mp}i, where the vehicle first accelerates, then decelerates to reach the setpoint.
+There is an overshoot which it tries to minimize, slowly converging to the reference.
 The $\tau_r$ and $\tau_s$ are noted to be 2.27 and 8.995 seconds, respectively.
 Furthermore, over three trials the RMSE error was around $\pm$ 3cm for this case.
-For collision-inclusive trajectories, the experimental results show that XPLORER reaches the wall with maximum velocity and the $e$ is low enough in order to stop the vehicle at the wall itself by absorbing the collision energies.
-This demonstrates the collide-to-stop maneuver.
-Consequently, the vehicle stops near the wall almost instantaneously as shown by the plots in Fig. \ref{fig:collisionin1}.
-The $\tau_r$ and $\tau_s$ are calculated to be 1.046 and 5.292 seconds, respectively which are faster than the conventional trajectories.
-For the case where the vehicle performs collide-to-decelerate and regulates itself to a setpoint beyond the wall, and results in Fig. \ref{fig:collisionin2} show significantly shorter convergence time with $\tau_r = 1.685$ seconds and $\tau_s = 3.631$ seconds, respectively.
-The low settling time for the later case as compared to a sudden stop at the wall can be attributed to the wall effect which affects the performance of the vehicle for the collide-to-stop case as also noted in Section \ref{sec:wrench_exp}.
-We also noted that the RMSE values over 6 trials for the collision-inclusive trajectories were $\pm$ 0.5cm showing improved tracking accuracy than the conventional maneuvers.
-This can be attributed to the dissipation of kinetic energies upon collision, leading to improved decelerating performance.
-All the experimental results for CoB are shown in Supplementary Video 4.
+In contrast, the experimental results for ricocheting show that XPLORER reaches the wall with maximum velocity, collides, and stops at the wall almost instantaneously by dissipating kinetic energies as shown by the plots in Fig. \ref{fig:results_exp_mp}i.
+The $\tau_{rCol}$ (subscript $_{Col}$ denotes experiments with collision) and $\tau_{sCol}$ are calculated to be 1.046 and 5.292 seconds, respectively which are faster than the conventional trajectories.
+Over six trials, the RMSE error was $\pm$ 0.5cm.

+For the second case where the vehicle performs ricocheting off the edge and regulates itself to a setpoint beyond the wall, results in Fig. \ref{fig:results_exp_mp}ii show significantly shorter flight time with $\tau_{rCol} = 1.685$ seconds and $\tau_{sCol} = 3.631$ seconds, respectively.
+The flight test results are shown in SVideo (Part4).

+For both cases, it is seen that \textit{Ricocheting} with the current recovery controller yielded agile maneuvers with shorter flight time by incorporating a collision-based velocity state-jump.
+This highlights the advantages of collisions for planning novel pursuit/evade maneuvers and agile navigation.